-XPO1 inhibitors, such as selinexor and eltanexor, block the nuclear export of tumor suppressor, growth-regulating, and anti-inflammatory proteins, leading to accumulation of these proteins in the nucleus and enhancing their anti-cancer activity in the cell.
-The forced nuclear retention of these proteins can counteract a multitude of the oncogenic pathways that allow cancer cells with severe DNA damage to continue to grow and divide in an unrestrained fashion.
-Because normal cells have little or no DNA damage, accumulation of tumor suppressor proteins in their nucleus generally does not lead to apoptosis.
+Selinexor and eltanexor are novel therapies that are oral SINE compounds specifically designed to force nuclear accumulation of multiple tumor suppressor proteins that function in the nucleus.
+Selinexor and eltanexor also force nuclear accumulation of growth promoting mRNAs by similarly preventing their export, which prevents the translation of these mRNAs into proteins and thereby lowers expression of the growth promoting proteins that these mRNAs encode.
+The forced nuclear retention of these proteins can counteract a multitude of the cancer-promoting pathways that allow cancer cells with gene dysregulation to continue to grow and divide in an unrestrained fashion.
+Because normal cells have little or no DNA damage to cause gene dysregulation, accumulation of tumor suppressor proteins in their nucleus generally does not lead to apoptosis.
 The figure below depicts the process by which our SINE compounds inhibit the XPO1-mediated nuclear export of tumor suppressor proteins and oncoprotein mRNAs.

 We believe that the novel mechanism of action, oral administration and low levels of major organ toxicities observed to date in patients treated with our SINE compounds, along with encouraging efficacy data, support the potential for their broad use across many cancer types, including both hematological and solid tumor malignancies.
-Unlike many other targeted therapeutic approaches that only work for a specific set of cancers or in a specific subgroup of patients, we believe that by restoring tumor suppressor proteins to the nucleus where they can assess a cell's DNA, our SINE compounds may provide therapeutic benefits across a broad range of both hematological and solid tumor malignancies and can potentially benefit a wider range of patients.
-Additionally, and as supported by its mechanism of action, and preclinical, clinical and post-approval data, we believe that our SINE compounds have shown additive or synergistic benefit with approved and experimental therapies in treating cancer patients and, therefore, have the potential to serve as a backbone therapy across multiple hematological and solid tumor malignancies as part of a variety of combination therapies.
+Unlike many other targeted therapeutic approaches that only work for a specific set of cancers or in a specific subgroup of patients, we believe that by restoring tumor suppressor proteins to the nucleus where they can access a cell's DNA, our SINE compounds may provide therapeutic benefits across a broad range of cancer types and can potentially benefit a wider range of patients.
+Additionally, and as supported by their unique mechanism of action, and preclinical, clinical and post-approval data, we believe that our SINE compounds have shown additive or synergistic benefit with approved and experimental therapies in treating cancer patients and, therefore, have the potential to serve as a backbone therapy across multiple hematological and solid tumor malignancies as part of a variety of combination therapies.